nurkiewicz/benchmarks/src/main/docs/inlining.md

 ![Environments](https://raw.github.com/nurkiewicz/spring-cacheable-benchmark/master/src/main/docs/img/inlining-environments.png)

-It turns out that on a slower machine A JVM decided to inline everything.
+It turns out that on a slower machine *A* JVM decided to inline everything.
 Not only simple `private` calls but also the virtual once.
 How's that possible?
 Well, JVM discovered that there is only one subclass of `Adder`, thus only one possible version of each `abstract` method.
 If, at runtime, you load another subclass (or even more subclasses), you can expect to see performance drop as inlining is no longer possible.
 But keeping details aside, in this benchmark **method calls aren't cheap, they are effectively free**!
 Method calls (with their great documentation value improving readability) exist only in your source code and bytecode.
-At runtime they are completely eliminated.
+At runtime they are completely eliminated (inlined).

 I don't quite understand the second benchmark though.
-It looks like the faster machine indeed runs the reference `SingleMethodCall` benchmark faster.
-But perhaps it decided to postpone inlining?
+It looks like the faster machine *B* indeed runs the reference `SingleMethodCall` benchmark faster, but the others are slower, even compared to *A*.
+Perhaps it decided to postpone inlining?
 The difference is significant, but not really that huge.
-Again, just like with [optimizing stack trace generation](http://nurkiewicz.blogspot.no/2012/10/where-do-stack-traces-come-from.html) - if you start optimizing your code by manually inlining methods and thus making them much longer, you are solving the wrong problem.
+Again, just like with [optimizing stack trace generation](http://nurkiewicz.blogspot.no/2012/10/where-do-stack-traces-come-from.html) - if you start optimizing your code by manually inlining methods and thus making them much longer and complicated, you are solving the wrong problem.

-The benchmark is available [on GitHub](https://github.com/nurkiewicz/benchmarks).
+The benchmark is available [on GitHub](https://github.com/nurkiewicz/benchmarks), together with [article source](https://github.com/nurkiewicz/benchmarks/blob/master/src/main/docs/inlining.md).
 I encourage you to run it on your setup.
-Moreover each pull request is automatically built on [Travis](https://travis-ci.org/nurkiewicz/benchmarks), so you can compare the results easily.
+Moreover each pull request is automatically built on [Travis](https://travis-ci.org/nurkiewicz/benchmarks), so you can compare the results easily on the same environment.